larsonnj/tictactoe5x5/README.md

 The GameLearner class holds the state of the current game sequence, which will continue until the player choses to stop or the teacher has finished the designated number of episodes.

 ## Running the Program

+1. If using Anaconda, launch Anaconda
+2. activate a previously used environment or create a new one
+   a.  conda activate <environment>
+3. Install the dependencies (shown above)

 *THESE INSTRUCTIONS ARE OUTDATED*.
 They will be updated soon.